-Energy ministers and high-level delegates gathered for the Fifth Clean Energy Ministerial (CEM5) in Seoul, Korea on May 12-13, 2014.
+Energy ministers and high-level delegates gathered for the Seventh Clean Energy Ministerial (CEM7) in San Francisco, California, U.S.A. on June 1-2, 2016.
 Photo courtesy of the CEM Secretariat.

-The 23 governments participating in CEM represent 90% of global clean energy investment and 80% of global greenhouse gas emissions.
-They include Australia, Brazil, Canada, China, Denmark, the European Commission, Finland, France, Germany, India, Indonesia, Italy, Japan, Korea, Mexico, Norway, Russia, South Africa, Spain, Sweden, the United Arab Emirates, the United Kingdom, and the United States.
+The 24 countries and the European Commission that are members of the CEM represent about 90% of global clean energy investment and 75% of global greenhouse gas emissions.
+Members are Australia, Brazil, Canada, Chile, China, Denmark, the European Commission, Finland, France, Germany, India, Indonesia, Italy, Japan, Korea, Mexico, Norway, Russia, Saudi Arabia, South Africa, Spain, Sweden, the United Arab Emirates, the United Kingdom, and the United States.

 For more information, please click here.